About Me

 Hello! 👋

-Currently, I am a Researcher in the DiRenzo Lab within the Otolaryngology—Head & Neck Surgery (OHNS) Department at Stanford University, CA, USA.
-My primary focus is on utilizing transcriptomics to investigate the molecular consequences of tobacco products (traditional cigarettes and electronic (e)-cigarettes) on laryngeal health.
-Initially, I was involved in developing in vivo models to elucidate tobacco product(s)-induced laryngeal pathophysiology, which has since evolved into integrating experimental approaches with computational analysis to elucidate underlying disease mechanisms.
+Currently, I am a Researcher in the DiRenzo Lab within the Otolaryngology-Head & Neck Surgery (OHNS) Department at Stanford University, CA, USA, where my work focuses on elucidating the molecular consequences of tobacco products, including traditional cigarettes and electronic cigarettes on laryngeal health, using experimental models and transcriptomic approaches.

 Thank you for visiting my page!
 Feel free to explore my portfolio to learn more about my work, and let’s connect to discuss opportunities for collaboration.